 - Herbs.
 Basil, chives, mint, parsley, and thyme are just a few herbs that do well in a sunny position indoors.

 - Low-Light plants.
-If you are looking to create a low-maintenance tropical jungle in a shady area in your home, opt for low-light species like spider plants, snake plants, and certain ferns.
+If you want to create a low-maintenance tropical jungle in a shady area in your home, opt for low-light species like spider plants, snake plants, and certain ferns.

 - Humidity-loving plants.
-If you want plants for a terrarium or to grow in a bathroom, consider things like begonias, ferns, and peace lilies.
+Consider things like begonias, ferns, and peace lilies if you want plants for a terrarium or to grow in a bathroom.

 The indoor gardening system you select depends on the type of plants you want to grow, your budget, available space, and your preferred aesthetic.
 Below are some of the common types of indoor garden systems.